 This page is updated periodically as updates to technical information, IRF-PAI submission specifications, and reporting tools related to data submission become available.

 For questions about IRF-PAI data submission, the iQIES Technical Support Office, or technical questions:

 Instructional videos on how to use iQIES can be found on the QTSO iQIES Training Videos webpage.

 Frequently Asked Questions (FAQs) related to using the HCQIS HARP can be found on the HARP Help webpage.

 Information related to the procedures using the Centers for Disease Control and Prevention’s (CDC’s) National Healthcare Safety Network (NHSN) for data submission for Catheter-Associated Urinary Tract Infections (CAUTI), Clostridium difficile Infection (CDI), and the Influenza Vaccination Coverage Among Healthcare Personnel measures can be found on the NHSN web site.

 For NHSN questions: NHSN@cdc.gov.

-The Inpatient Rehabilitation Validation and Entry System (jIRVEN) was developed by the Centers for Medicare & Medicaid Services (CMS). jIRVEN is a free Java based software application which provides an option for Inpatient Rehabilitation Facilities to collect and maintain Patient Assessment Instrument (PAI) information. jIRVEN displays the IRF Patient Assessment Instrument (IRF-PAI) similar to the paper version of the forms.
+The Inpatient Rehabilitation Validation and Entry System (jIRVEN) was developed by the Centers for Medicare & Medicaid Services (CMS). jIRVEN is a free Java-based software application, which provides an option for Inpatient Rehabilitation Facilities (IRFs) to collect and maintain Patient Assessment Instrument (PAI) information. jIRVEN displays the IRF-PAI similar to the paper version of the forms.
 Facilities are able to enter and subsequently export their data from the application for submission to the appropriate national data repository.
 Please consult the jIRVEN Installation and User Guides for additional information.
-Click here to access the IRF PPS software page for more information related to jIRVEN software and related updates.
+Access the IRF PPS Software webpage for more information related to jIRVEN software and related updates.